 3. Krijg de k(o)lere!
 Rot op!

 Best translated as ‘fuck off’, Kolere and rot op both mean the same thing.
 Kolera (also klere; klerelijer) is a word that stems from cholera, a disease that spread across Europe in the mid-1800s.
 The infection spread quickly by contaminated water.
 In 1866 over 1151 people in Amsterdam died of cholera.

-The Dutch curse Krijg de kolere is pronouced with a strong Amsterdam accent.
+The Dutch curse Krijg de kolere is pronounced with a strong Amsterdam accent.
 The accent orginally stems from the Jordaan Quarter in Amsterdam.
 The phrase was made famous due to the movie (and title song of) Ciske de Rat.
 Ciske is a young boy growing up in hardship of poverty stricken Amsterdam.
-He shouts Krijg de kolere! to his abusive mother just before he kills her in a fit of rage.
-You can watch the entire movie on You Tube with English subtitles.
+He shouts Krijg de kolere! to his abusive mother just before he kills here in a fit of rage.

 Other uses of the word kolere: